codygibb/blueshell/README.md

         print 'All tests passed!'
     }

-The above code compiles the Blueshell interpreter and runs all of our basic integration tests, making sure all of the tests exit cleanly and produce expected output!
+The above Blueshell script compiles the Blueshell interpreter and runs all of our basic integration tests, making sure all of the tests exit cleanly and produce expected output!

 ## Built-in